mrityunjay52/EazyWedding/README.md

 Node.js: JavaScript runtime for the backend server.

 Installation and Setup
-To set up EazyWed locally, follow these steps:
+To set up EazyWedding locally, follow these steps:
 Prerequisites

 Node.js: Version 14.x or higher recommended.